DataDog/hiring-engineers/answers.md

 ### Datadog Integration with MySQL

+Datadog has more than **400** **built-in integrations** ranging from messaging plugins to orchestration apps.
+This list cannot be complete without a **MySQL integration**!
+Datadog comes with fully integrated MySQL support that is super easy to set up.

-The MySQL check is included in the [Datadog Agent](https://app.datadoghq.eu/account/settings#agent) package.
-No additional installation is needed on your MySQL server.
-First, change to you Vangart SSH terminal window and update the apt package by running:
+The MySQL check is already included in the [Datadog Agent](https://app.datadoghq.eu/account/settings#agent) package.
+Hence, no additional installation is needed on your MySQL server.
+The only thing that is currently missing on our Host environment is the MySQL database itself.
+Follow these quick steps to install a copy:

+**1)** First, change to you Vangart SSH terminal window and update the apt package by running:

 ```
 sudo apt update
 ```

-Then install the MySQL package on your Ubuntu machine with the following command:
+**2)** Then install the MySQL package on your Ubuntu machine with the following command:

 ```
 sudo apt install mysql-server
 ```

-Once the installation is completed, the MySQL service will start automatically.
+**3)** Once the installation is completed, the MySQL service will start automatically.
 To check whether the MySQL server is running, type in the following command:

 ```
 sudo systemctl status mysql